tonyjohnston/PHP-Xcode-Autocomplete/README.md

 1. Download the .zip.

-2. Copy all files to ~/Library/Developer/Xcode/UserData/CodeSnippets
+2. Copy all files from the CodeSnippets directory to ~/Library/Developer/Xcode/UserData/CodeSnippets

 3. Close Xcode if it's open and restart it.